-The capabilities of iOS devices in regards to music making have been increasing rapidly since the first iPhone was released back in 2007. iOS musicians are now spoilt for choice when it comes to music making apps, from mobile DAWs to AUv3 instruments and effects, music making on iOS has never been this exciting or inspiring.
+The capabilities of iOS devices in for music production have been growing rapidly since the first iPhone was released back in 2007. iOS musicians are now spoilt for choice when it comes to music making apps, from mobile DAWs to AUv3 instruments and effects, music making on iOS has never been this exciting or inspiring.
 But while the platform’s abilities are constantly growing, the question remains whether mobile devices will ever have a place in ‘serious’ music production.

 Way back in the early days of iOS music production (in the dark days before Audiobus even!)
 Damon Albarn’s pioneering virtual band, Gorillaz, quietly released their fourth studio album, The Fall, with a distinct lack of promotion.
 The album was released on the Gorillaz website on Christmas Day 2010 as a free download available only to members of the band’s fan club.
 The album was pegged as the world’s first iPad album, which some critics were quick to dismiss as a gimmick, but the album itself proved that the platform was far from restricting, fitting the band’s experimental tendencies perfectly.